 Q: Will my company still have to comply with local, state and federal regulations?
 Yes.
 Using a PEO/CPEO doesn’t change compliance requirements.
 You will, however, have the added protection of experts providing an action plan to ensure compliance.

 Q: Do I have to offer FMLA?
 Your company will reap the benefits of being part of a larger group, but not suffer the consequences.
 What that means: if you have less than 50 employees, being a part of a PEO/CPEO doesn’t bump you into a larger headcount category.
 Your company will NOT be required to offer FMLA if <50 full time employees.
 Your employees will, however, benefit from the increased purchasing power that comes with being in a larger pool as it relates to health insurance options, 401k, and more.

 Q: Does it affect flexible spending accounts (FSAs)?
 You can still spend your flexible spending account limits before your company switches.
 You cannot carry over any unspent funds.

 Q: Can a PEO/CPEO fire an employee at my company?
 No. Even though they are listed as the employer of record that doesn’t impact decisions related to: hiring, firing, salary raises, bonuses, and daily management.

-MidwestHR, a leading CPEO in Chicago, has always been client focused.
+MidwestHR, a leading PEO in Chicago, has always been client focused.
 We believe full transparency is the only way to establish a trusting partnership.
 Our 96% client retention rate reinforces the value of our customer service.
 If you have additional questions we didn’t answer here, give us a call at 630-836-3000 to learn what is a PEO and how it can benefit your company.

 1Bassi, Laurie and McMurrer, Dan.
 National Association of Professional Employer Organizations (NAPEO).
 The State of the PEO Industry 2016: Markets, Value, and Trends.
 Alexandria, VA: 2016.
 Print.